Asian American women in World War II: Experiences of Chinese American women

 Before World War II, Chinese American women were faced with significant racial and gender barriers that limited their job opportunities within the ethnic enclaves like Chinatown.
 Most women worked in low paying jobs such as garment factories, laundromats, or family-owned businesses, often under exploitative conditions.
 These jobs allowed women to contribute to household income while managing family duties.
 Immigration restrictions, such as the Chinese Exclusion Act of 1882, created a gender imbalance within Chinese American communities, which further isolated women socially and economically.
 Despite these obstacles, their roles in small businesses and domestic work were essential for sustaining their communities and laid the foundation for their eventual contribution during World War II as societal attitudes began to shift.

 World War II opened up many new opportunities for Chinese American women.
 Instead of being confined to jobs within Chinatown, women gained employment in industries outside of their community, such as in the defense industry.
 By 1943, about 500-600 Chinese American women were working in defense including shipyards and factories, which were traditionally male-dominated spaces.
 This participation reflected a broader social change, as women began to challenge the pre-war stereotypes about race and gender.
 Additionally, many women joined war bond drives, volunteered with the Red Cross and participated in patriotic fundraising campaigns, to show their patriotic support for both the United States and China in the war.

 Despite their contribution, Chinese American women still faced workplace discrimination.
 Their involvement, however, extended beyond labor.
-Organizations like the Chinese Women’s New Life Association lead initiative to support both Chinese resistance against Japanese aggression and the American war effort.
+Organizations like the Chinese Women’s New Life Association lead initiative to support both the Chinese in the Second Sino-Japanese War and the American war effort.
 These efforts included language training, first-aid classes, and public fundraisers, with the proceeds often sent to China to help the soldiers and civilians.
 Through these activities, Chinese American women not only contributed to the war effort but also fostered greater integration into American society.